 Media Services will not record classes for individual absences for reasons other than the ones listed above.
 Students should refer to the recording policy of the faculty member involved.

 A student who fails a required course must repeat the course.
-A student who fails an elective course may, but need not repeat the course.
-Moreover, except as hereinafter provided, a student may repeat a course the student has not failed, but only for one course on one occasion during the student's law school career.
+A student who fails an elective course is not required to repeat the course, but may do so, subject to the permission of the faculty member teaching the repeated course.
+Except as hereinafter provided, a student may repeat a course the student has not failed, but only for one course on one occasion during the student's law school career, and only with the permission of the faculty member teaching the repeated course.
 A student who has not failed the course may not repeat any Cardin, Clinic, Introduction to Legal Research (formerly Legal Analysis Writing and Research II: Research), Legal Analysis and Writing (formerly Legal Analysis, Writing and Research I), Legal Theory and Practice, or Written and Oral Advocacy (formerly Legal Analysis, Writing and Research II) course without the express permission of the Office of Registration & Enrollment.

 A student who is required to repeat a course pursuant to the previous paragraph must do so no later than the next time the course is offered in the division in which the student is registered.
 However, if the course is next offered during the summer session, it need not be repeated at that time.